EBhuvan06/sky2syn_week_1/README.md

 endcase                  default:
 end                      endcase
 ```
-In case 1 we specifed only 2 inputs as it is having 2 select lines it generate 4 inputs but we only gave 2 so remaining will get latched but in case 2 as we used default the remaining 2 inputs will be assigined with default values which avoides laching of the design
+In case 1 we specifed only 2 inputs as it is having 2 select lines it generate 4 inputs but we only gave 2 so remaining will get latched but in case 2 as we used default the remaining 2 inputs will be assigined with default values which avoides laching of the design.